ceramicskate0/DllComparer/README.md

     ./DllComparer.exe ?

             Commands Menu:
+            -h
+            Show Help Menu

             -d
             Dump all the DLL's seen with the count of how many times each was seen.

             -s
             Dump all process and show their Dll's

             -e
             Show errors

+            -f {SearchTerm}
+            Search for Process name, PID, or DLL name

 ## Features
 - View DLL information for running processes for analysis.